Edited – March 2016

 Watching Don’t Look Now is the sense of the avant-garde in harmony with the psychological.
 No mere showy gesture, Roeg’s subterranean cuts (courtesy of editor Graeme Clifford) interrogate the very lie of representational, linear time in cinema as they discursively entrap the protagonists in the nexus of internalized tragedy.
 Time itself becomes a surgical procedure into the soul, and the acme of terror is a world of overlapping, atonal memories of the past and apparitions of the future vying for supremacy until notions of an objective relationship to time are laid to rest altogether.

-A statement that could also apply to Don’t Look Now’s baleful sense of place, with the expressively externalized Venice a cacophony of psychological fractures and labyrinthine, sinister fissures that tether John and Laura to the gravelike vestiges of the city’s past even as the couple strives to break their own entombment within the coffins of their own earlier selves.
+A statement that could also apply to Don’t Look Now’s baleful sense of place, with the expressively externalized Venice a cacophony of psychological fractures and sinister fissures that tether John and Laura to the gravelike vestiges of the city’s past even as the couple strives to break their own entrapment within the coffins of their own earlier selves.
 Anthony Richmond’s lustrous, subfuscous cinematography, with wells of black and piercing shards of inveterate red, sweats the psychological battlegrounds out of the characters and onto the screen.
 The apocryphal fiction of escape is envisioned in the depth-of-focus that provides serpentine, myriad paths off the screen in every shot, portals to nominal escape from the tomb of one’s psyche.
 But the continual miasma of surreptitious imagery besieges the characters still; their wandering off the screen only invites them to new visual cataclysms in the each and every shot.
+The depth of each composition promises ample room to move but no path to actually escape.

 Although the film plays with trite symbolism, it vigorously energizes stolid metaphor by enlivening the screen with death-marked presentiment that questions the presumed meaning of traditional symbols of horror cinema and Western fiction altogether.
 Insofar as the film overzealously imbibes in crystal-ball spooks, it devilishly bounces devious satanist camp off of mournful, lachrymose characterization for a jarring tonal imbalance that only enhances the slantwise unease of the motion picture.
 The lapses in real world logic and character motivation only attune us to the fractious nature of the mirage of time we’re watching.
 The quarrel between the sharp, excising edits and the languid, fluid camerawork emphasizes consternation and disharmony rather than contented clarity, evoking a film as out-of-sorts as its characters.
 Even the baroque religious spiritualism is intentionally abstracted and almost announced as superficial symbolism, as though cordoned off in the surface level John and Laura must life their lives through; red, water, and the cross encompass a procession of false meanings that the film can’t even relate to, much like the rituals of spiritual meaning John performs throughout the film but never truly processes internally.